nicole-loescher/Detsy-react-redux/README.md

-# Many-Minis
+# Desty
 ## What is it?
- Many-minis is a clone of etsy, with a tabletop roleplay game twist.
+ Desty is a clone of etsy, with a tabletop roleplay game twist.
 The site will allow users to:
 * create a product listing for sale
 * view a product listing
 * update a product listing